 DEVELOPMENT AND SUPPORT

-- Take a full part in 1:1 development meetings with the Team Leader on an individual basis as set out in the company policy
+- Take a full part in 1:1 development meeting’s with Line Manager on an individual basis as set out in the company policy

 - Performance review will take place and an agreed professional development plan will be put in place as set out in the company’s policy

 - Understanding of Company values, duties and commitment to equality of opportunity both as an employer and service provider.

 - Puts into practice operating procedures designed to support the Company’s Equal Opportunities Policy.

 - Demonstrates commitment through behaviour towards colleagues.
 Is constantly mindful of equality and diversity issues in providing services and seeks to avoid unwitting discrimination.

 Post holders will carry out range of tasks and work to a routine pattern of work dictated by service user needs.
 Interruptions will occur and post holder will require to be flexible and adapt to changes.

 Post holders will require: